Col du Soulor via Col de Spandelles

 Col de Spandelles

-From Argeles Gazost the climb to Spandelles is 16kms long with an average gradient of just under 6%.
+From Argeles Gazost the climb to Spandelles is 16 km long with an average gradient of just under 6%.
 This climb is a great option during the summer heat as the majority of the climb winds up through an alpine forest.
-Indeed the views don’t really appear until you begin to reach the top and head over the other side.
+Indeed the views don’t really appear until you begin to reach the top and head over to the other side.
 The road is very quiet, narrow and you will find it also not as well maintained as other more famous climbs in the area.
-Be mindful of potholes and a rough surface – especially on the descents.

 Our detailed page about the Col de Spandelles has lots of handy information about the climb.
 It includes the gradient profiles from both sides of the climb as well as practical information about cycling this climb.